Recently Diagnosed or Relapsed? Stop Looking For a Miracle Cure, and Use Evidence-Based Therapies To Enhance Your Treatment and Prolong Your Remission

 Reply

-Catheter Ablation no better than Drugs for AFib - PeopleBeatingCancer says last year
+Catheter Ablation no better than Drugs for AFib - PeopleBeatingCancer says a couple of years ago

 […] Atrial Fibrilation-Catheter Ablation More Popular But Complications Rise […]